The key stages in buying a property are:

 Paying a 10% deposit

 There is no legal requirement for it to be 10% but it is the commonly accepted value.
 It is usually rounded down to the nearest convenient figure, for instance if the price agreed for the property is €262,500 then the estate agent will probably put €25,000 as the deposit.
 If using a different Notaire to the seller, make sure the deposit is paid to your Notaire.
 The money is held by the Notaire in a government-bonded escrow account, and will be deducted from the final sum you need to pay.
 If raising the 10% at short notice is a problem then the seller may well accept a 5% deposit.
-However the penalty works both ways, so if he fails to go through with the sale then he owes you the same figure.
+The penalty remains 10% but the physical cash handed over is 5%.
+The penalty works both ways, so if he fails to go through with the sale then he owes you the same figure.

 The 10-day “cooling off” period